-Vladimir Putin called pop star Elton John and suggested a meeting, the president's spokesman said Thursday, after the British singer was tricked last week by a prankster impersonating the Russian leader.
+President Vladimir Putin called pop star Elton John and suggested a meeting, his spokesman said Thursday, after the British singer was tricked last week by a prankster impersonating the Russian leader.

-Putin told the British singer not to get offended at the pranksters who called him last week pretending to be the Russian president and his spokesman, Peskov said.
+The Russian leader told the British singer not to get offended at the pranksters who called him last week pretending to be Putin and his spokesman, Peskov said.